-After his baptism followed by 40 days in the wilderness that Matthew and Luke also report (but in greater detail), Jesus calls disciples Simon, Andrew, James, and John; then his first act of public ministry is casting out a demon during a synagogue service.
+After his baptism followed by 40 days in the wilderness that Matthew and Luke also report (but in greater detail), Jesus calls disciples Simon, Andrew, James, and John; then in his first act of public ministry, Jesus casts out a demon during a synagogue service.

-Just as for Luke, in Mark's gospel the journey to Jerusalem and the cross is partciularly intentional and incessant.
-For Mark, Jesus' passion and death give us the fullest understanding of Jesus' purpose and identity .
+Just as for Luke, in Mark's gospel the journey to Jerusalem and the cross is particularly intentional and incessant.
+For Mark, Jesus' passion and death provide the fullest understanding of Jesus' purpose and identity.

 Mark particularly asks, "Where do we look for God?
 Where do we find God?"